Carpal Tunnel Chiropractor: A Guide to Relief

 - Daily habits can prevent pain from returning: You can support your treatment and find lasting relief by making small changes, such as improving your workspace setup, practicing simple wrist stretches, and maintaining good posture.

-What Exactly Is Carpal Tunnel Syndrome?
+What Is Carpal Tunnel Syndrome, Really?

 If you’ve ever felt that persistent pins-and-needles sensation in your hand or woken up with a numb arm you had to shake back to life, you might be familiar with the symptoms of carpal tunnel syndrome.
 At its core, carpal tunnel syndrome is a common condition that causes pain, tingling, and numbness in the hand and arm.
 It happens when the median nerve, one of the major nerves to the hand, gets squeezed or compressed as it travels through the wrist.